 Elite Model Management Corporation's agreement to pay up to $450,000 to settle a lawsuit by former interns could lead to more complaints and litigation.

-The Eleventh Circuit U.S. Court of Appeals has expanded its restrictions upon FLSA settlements to situations involving former employees.
+The 11th Circuit U.S. Court of Appeals has expanded its restrictions upon FLSA settlements to situations involving former employees.

-A decision from the Seventh Circuit U.S. Court of Appeals offers an important reminder to employers about the potential for successor liability under the FLSA.
+A decision from the 7th Circuit U.S. Court of Appeals offers an important reminder to employers about the potential for successor liability under the FLSA.